alex-anast/alex-anast.github.io/content/about.md

 My journey is driven by a relentless pursuit to become an AI expert and build interesting stuff.

-*This site is a work in progress!* 🚀tle: "About"
+*This site is a work in progress!* 🚀
-description: "Who I am and what I do"
----

-Hi, I’m Alex — I enjoy building fast, simple software and writing about what I learn.